nstsj/SN_final_project/README.md

 # SN_final_project
 *final project for the course on social network analysis*

 We're building co-authorship graph and project it in time.
-Because we love reding papers and we want to know what future holds
+Because we love reding papers and we want to know what the future holds

 project developers: